FSS/PPS 05.10 - Staff Identified as Necessary to Conduct Minimum Basic Operations

-It is also the purpose of this PPS to set forth the procedures to be followed by Facilities Department personnel during impending or ongoing emergency closing situations, weather extremes, utility emergencies, and other campus crises.
+This PPS also sets forth the procedures for Facilities Department personnel to follow during impending or ongoing emergency closing situations, weather extremes, utility emergencies, and other campus crises.

-The AVP for Financial Services, director of Transportation Services, director of Grounds Operations, director of Facilities Management, director of Facilities Operations, director of Utilities Operations, or their appointees are designated as critical staff positions in severe weather conditions.
+The AVP for Financial Services, director of Transportation Services, director of Grounds Operations, director of Facilities Management, director of Facilities Operations, director of Utilities Operations, captains of UPD, or their appointees are designated as critical staff positions in severe weather conditions.

-Critical staff personnel will assemble the necessary crews and equipment for the weather or emergency situation.
+Critical staff personnel will assemble the necessary staff and equipment for the weather or emergency situation.

-The following procedures will be followed for ice and snow conditions:
+Facilities staff will follow these procedures for ice and snow conditions:

 For ice and snow control purposes, sand will be distributed on building entryways where ice has formed and other areas where needed.